GT-Wei/MI-OAD/README.md

 </div>

 <div align="center">
-  <sub>⭐️ If you find this project useful, please give it a Star | 🔗 Share with the community</sub>
+  <sub>⭐️ If you find this project useful, please give it a Star </sub>
 </div>

 ---